 OSS provides strong compliant policies.
 You can configure time-based compliant retention policies for buckets.
 After a compliant retention policy is locked, you can read objects from or upload objects to buckets.
 However, no one can delete the pretected objects or compliant retention policies within the retention period.
 You can delete objects only after their retention period ends.
 The WORM strategy is suitable for industries such as the financing, insurance, health care, and security.
 OSS allows you to build a "compliant bucket in the cloud."

-For more information about the compliance retention policy, see Compliant retention policy.
+For more information about the compliance retention policy, see Retention policy.

 - Zone-redundant storage